For daily wit & wisdom, sign up for the Almanac newsletter.

-Q: According to folklore, you can stand a raw egg on end on the equinox.
+Q: According to folklore, you can stand a raw egg on its end on the equinox.
 Is this true?

 Folklore or not, this egg trick sounded like fun to us.
 One spring, a few minutes before the vernal equinox, several Almanac editors tried this trick.
-For a full workday, 17 out of 24 eggs stood standing.
+For a full workday, 17 out of 24 eggs stood on end.
 Three days later, we tried this trick again and found similar results.
-Perhaps 3 days after the equinox was still too near.
+Perhaps three days after the equinox was still too near.
 Perhaps the equinox has nothing to do with it.
 Perhaps we just don’t like to take ourselves too seriously!
-Try this yourself and let us know what happens.

 Q: Which Day Has the Most Sunlight in North America?

-- Notice the arc of the Sun across the sky as it shifts toward the north.
+Watch the arc of the Sun across the sky as it shifts toward the north.
 Birds are migrating northward, along with the path of the Sun.

 Ancient Equinox Traditions: The Snake of Sunlight

 Scientific explanation aside, our ancestors were more connected to the Sun than we are today.
 They observed its pathway across the sky, and they tracked how the sunrise, sunset, and day length changed, using the Sun (and Moon) as a clock and calendar.

 There are many ancient sites that mark the equinoxes (and solstices).
 One of the most famous ancient Spring equinox celebrations took place at Chichen Itza in Mexico.
 The Mayans built a huge pyramid around the year A.D.
 1000.
 Even today, the way the Sun’s light falls on it signals the beginning of the seasons.
 On the spring equinox, it looks like a huge snake is slithering down the steps.
 Mayans called this day “the return of the Sun serpent.”